cire-thk/BifacialSimu/Readme.md

 This model then calculates the energy yield of a bifacial module purely using the front side of the module and the bifaciality factor to calculate the rear side yield.

 ***
+## Getting Support
+If you have any usage question about BifacialSimu, you can contact the author [Eva-Maria Grommes](https://orcid.org/0000-0002-7826-3754).
+If you would like to contribute to the programm, we are using the same process as pvlib:

+1. Create a GitHub issue and get initial feedback from users and maintainers.
+If the issue is a bug report, please include the code needed to reproduce the problem.

+2. Obtain the latest version of BifacialSimz: Fork the BifacialSimu project to your GitHub account, __git clone__ your fork to your computer.

+3. Make some or all of your changes/additions and __git commit__ them to your local repository.

+4. Share your changes with us via a pull request: __git push__ your local changes to your GitHub fork, then go to GitHub make a pull request.

+If you suspect that you found a bug or you have a general suggestion, then please open an Issue in the [BifacialSimu issue section](https://github.com/cire-thk/BifacialSimu/issues).

+***
 ## Contribution
 The development of this program was assisted by the following people: